Arbitrum vs Polygon Scalability

 Chain Revenue

-Arbitrum chain revenue is 13.61% lower than Polygon chain revenue
+Arbitrum chain revenue is 1.3X higher than Polygon chain revenue

 Arbitrum logo